kadena-io/pact-5/docs/builtins/General/describe-namespace.md

 ,pred: keys-all}}
 ```

-In this example, `(describe-namespace 'my-namespace)` is used to describe the namespace named 'my-namespace'.
-The function returns a row object containing the user and admin guards of the namespace, as well as its name.
-This provides a detailed description of the specified namespace.
+In this example, `(describe-namespace 'my-namespace)` is used to describe the namespace named "my-namespace".
+The function returns a row object containing the keyset guards for the administrative owner of the namespace and the user allowed to access the namespace for the specified namespace.